m4d3bug/m4d3bug.github.io/source/_posts/hello-gitlab.md

 title: Hello GitLab
 ---

-In this post, I am going to markdown how I build up this blog with ci and custom my own domain by using [GitLab](https://www.gitlab.com) .
+In this post, I am going to markdown how I build up this blog with ci and custom my own domain in [GitLab](https://www.gitlab.com) .

 ## Setup blog environment